 In practice, a Jeevamrit-centred approach in mulberry gardens also demands attention to how microbial activity is sustained between applications.
-If soils remain exposed, hot, and dry, microbial stimulation is likely to be short-lived.
+If soils remain exposed, hotand dry, microbial stimulation is likely to be short-lived.
 Conversely, if soils are mulched and moisture is buffered, the same amendment may contribute to a more persistent shift in soil biological functioning.
 The operational translation is therefore not merely “apply Jeevamrit” but “apply Jeevamrit in a soil environment that can support microbial persistence and activity”, with mulching and biomass cycling acting as enabling conditions.

-4.2.
-Continuous soil cover and mulching aligned with mulberry harvest cycles Mulching is often central to SPNF because it protects the soil surface, moderates temperature extremes, reduces evaporative loss, and supplies decomposable substrates to the soil food web.
+.
+Continuous soil cover and mulching aligned with mulberry harvest cycles Mulching is often central to SPNF because it protects the soil surface, moderates’ temperature extremes, reduces evaporative loss, and supplies decomposable substrates to the soil food web.
 In mulberry gardens, these functions are especially important because leaf yield stability is closely linked to water availability and root-zone health.
 A practical translation is to align mulching operations with harvest and pruning schedules so that biomass produced within the system is retained and returned in a structured manner.
 Rather than removing weeds or pruned material as waste, a regenerative mulberry garden treats them as strategic resources for soil cover and gradual organic matter formation.
 However, mulching must be managed with care in sericulture landscapes.
 Dense mulches can alter the microhabitat for pests or create humid niches that may favour certain diseases if the system is poorly ventilated or if drainage is inadequate.
 The practical solution is not to abandon mulching but to tailor mulch thickness and composition to season, soil type, and garden structure.
 In wetter periods, lighter mulches and better aeration may be preferable, while in hot dry months, thicker cover can be used to protect the soil and maintain root-zone moisture.
 The overarching translation is that mulch is a dynamic management lever, adjusted to maintain soil function and leaf stability rather than applied uniformly in all seasons.

-4.3.
 On-farm biomass cycling and nutrient retention without compromising rearing hygiene

-Mulberry-based sericulture produces multiple biomass streams, including prunings, weeds, and post-harvest residues, and SPNF encourages internal cycling of such materials.
+Mulberry-based sericulture produces multiple biomass streams, including pruning, weeds, and post-harvest residues, and SPNF encourages internal cycling of such materials.
 In a regenerative sericulture interpretation, nutrient retention becomes a central design objective because repeated leaf removal represents a continuous export of nutrients from the field.
 Biomass cycling can therefore serve two purposes: replacing some external nutrient inputs and building the soil biological capacity to mobilise nutrients more efficiently.
 Composting, surface mulching, and incorporation of stabilised organic material can be combined, but the sericulture context requires strict management of hygiene interfaces between rearing units and field inputs.
 A practical translation is to maintain separation between rearing-house wastes and mulberry application pathways until materials have been stabilised adequately.
 This is not an ideological departure from SPNF; it is a sericulture-specific risk management adaptation.
-The conceptual aim is circularity, but the operational pathway may involve structured handling, covered storage, and controlled decomposition so that nutrient cycling does not introduce avoidable pathogen or contaminant risks to rearing batches.
+The conceptual aim is circularity, but the operational pathway may involve structured handling, covered storage and controlled decomposition so that nutrient cycling does not introduce avoidable pathogen or contaminant risks to rearing batches.
 When these safeguards are built into practice, biomass cycling can become a reliable backbone of regenerative mulberry management rather than an informal, inconsistent activity.

-4.4.
 Functional biodiversity and diversification around mulberry gardens